deveshparmar/Digital-Watermarking-Using-QR-code/README.md

 # Digital-Watermarking-Using-QR-code
-–	Developed Novel Approach for image watermarking using textual and image data embedded as a QR code
+<p>– Developed Novel Approach for image watermarking using textual and image data embedded as a QR
+  code</p>
-–	Implemented LSB, DCT, DWT algorithms for watermarking –	Integrated RSA and AES security techniques for secure and reliable sharing of QR code
+<p>–	Implemented LSB, DCT, DWT algorithms for watermarking</p>
+<p>–	Integrated RSA and AES security techniques for secure and reliable sharing of QR code</p>

 # Embedding